intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/UseCase/xshards-pandas.md

 ### **3. Define NCF model**

-This example defines NCF model in a TensorFlow 1.15 program.
+Define the NCF model using TensorFlow 1.15 APIs:

 ```python
 import tensorflow as tf